UConn uses 17-0 second half run to beat Tulane, 78-68 (Jan 28, 2017) | FOX Sports

 UConn uses 17-0 second half run to beat Tulane, 78-68 (Jan 28, 2017)

+The Huskies, down to six healthy regulars because of injury, battled fatigue and foul trouble to beat the Green Wave 78-68.

+”Three games, three wins in a week with six guys, that’s my definition of perseverance,” said UConn coach Kevin Ollie.
-STORRS, Conn.
-(AP) Kentan Facey scored 20 points and grabbed 12 rebounds to lead UConn to a 78-68 come-from-behind win over Tulane on Saturday night.

-Amida Brimah added 18 points, eight rebounds and five blocked shots for the Huskies (10-11, 5-4 American Athletic Conference), who have won three straight for the first time this season.
+UConn’s big men led the way before fouling out late.
+Kentan Facey scored 20 points and grabbed 12 rebounds.
+Amida Brimah added 18 points, eight rebounds and five blocked shots for the Huskies (10-11, 5-4 American Athletic Conference).

 Melvin Frazier had 14 points to lead five players in double figures for Tulane (4-17, 1-8), which lost its fifth in a row.

-Tulane led by as many as 13 points in the first half and a 7-0 run early in the second gave the Green Wave a 43-36 advantage.
+Tulane led by as many as 13 points in the first half before UConn battled back to trail by just two at halftime.
+The Green Wave used an early second-half run to push the lead back to eight.

-But UConn responded a short time later with an 8-0 run of its own, tying it at 50 on a lob from Jalen Adams to Brimah and taking its first lead since 2-0 on a pair of Brimah free throws the next trip down the floor.
+UConn responded a short time later with an 8-0 run of its own, tying the game at 50 on a lob from Jalen Adams to Brimah and taking its first lead since 2-0 on a pair of Brimah free throws the next trip down the floor.

 BIG PICTURE